-Lew died in November of heart complications, but like King, left a spark.
+Lew died in November of heart complications but, like King, left a spark.

-His legacy in The Villages and surrounding communities will live on in his family, friends, neighbors and the local students he helped with hundreds of thousands of dollars in scholarships.
+His legacy in The Villages and surrounding communities will live on in his family, friends, neighbors, and the local students he helped with hundreds of thousands of dollars in scholarships.

-In the last three years (2018-2020) thirty-four more students received scholarships.
+In the last three years (2018-2020), thirty-four more students received scholarships.
 This brought the grand total to 101 students who have received a collective $450,000 in scholarships since the committee was founded.

-The scholarships will help students for years to come, and not just to pay for books and tuition.
+The scholarships will help students for years to come and not just to pay for books and tuition.

-Lew Jones had a history of not just empowering others, but also giving his all to whatever he set his mind to.
+Lew Jones had a history of not just empowering others but also giving his all to whatever he set his mind to.
 He earned a baseball scholarship to Florida A&M University that eventually led to a stint in the Georgia-Florida minor league baseball organization, where he helped break down the color barrier.

-He later earned his doctoral degree, rose to the rank of lieutenant colonel with the Air National Guard and spent 25 years as an educational leader in Maryland.
+He later earned his doctoral degree, rose to the rank of lieutenant colonel with the Air National Guard, and spent 25 years as an educational leader in Maryland.
 Jones also was an active member of the African-American Club of The Villages.

-Lew Jones would be extremely proud that his true legacy is not what he accomplished during his lifetime, but that the legacy and foundation will continue to live after his death.
+Lew Jones would be extremely proud that his true legacy is not what he accomplished during his lifetime but that the legacy and foundation will continue to live after his death.